zhill/enterprise-docs/content/docs/quickstart/_index.md

 ...

 # docker-compose exec engine-api anchore-cli image list
-Full Tag                               Image ID                                                                Analysis Status
-docker.io/library/alpine:latest        3fd9065eaf02feaf94d68376da52541925650b81698c53c6824d92ff63f98353        analyzed
-docker.io/library/nginx:latest         5699ececb21caf07b92cbda9daa1e965407e3793a72000ecbf6b8e8595a0824a        analyzing
+Full Tag                               Image ID                                                                Analysis Status docker.io/library/alpine:latest        3fd9065eaf02feaf94d68376da52541925650b81698c53c6824d92ff63f98353        analyzed docker.io/library/nginx:latest         5699ececb21caf07b92cbda9daa1e965407e3793a72000ecbf6b8e8595a0824a        analyzing

 # docker-compose exec engine-api anchore-cli image list
-Full Tag                               Image ID                                                                Analysis Status
-docker.io/library/alpine:latest        3fd9065eaf02feaf94d68376da52541925650b81698c53c6824d92ff63f98353        analyzed
-docker.io/library/nginx:latest         5699ececb21caf07b92cbda9daa1e965407e3793a72000ecbf6b8e8595a0824a        analyzed
+Full Tag                               Image ID                                                                Analysis Status docker.io/library/alpine:latest        3fd9065eaf02feaf94d68376da52541925650b81698c53c6824d92ff63f98353        analyzed docker.io/library/nginx:latest         5699ececb21caf07b92cbda9daa1e965407e3793a72000ecbf6b8e8595a0824a        analyzed
 ```

 Now that some images are in place, you can point your browser at the Anchore Enterprise UI by directing it to _http://localhost:3000/_.

 Enter the username _admin_ and password _foobar_ to log in.
+These are some of the features you can use in the browser:

+- Navigate images
+- Inspect image contents
+- Perform security scans
+- Review compliance policy evaluations
-There, you will be able to navigate your images, inspect image contents, perform security scans, review compliance policy evaluations, edit compliance policies with a complete policy editor UI, manage accounts/users/RBAC assignments, and review system events (and other UI features).
+- Edit compliance policies with a complete policy editor UI
+- Manage accounts, users, and RBAC assignments
+- Review system events

 **Note:** This document is intended to serve as a quickstart guide.
-Before moving further with Anchore Enterprise, it is highly recommended that you enhance your learning by reading the [Overview]({{< ref "/docs/overview" >}}) sections to gain a deeper understanding of fundamentals, concepts, and proper usage.
+Before moving further with Anchore Enterprise, it is highly recommended to read the [Overview]({{< ref "/docs/overview" >}}) sections to gain a deeper understanding of fundamentals, concepts, and proper usage.

 ### Enabling Windows Image Support

-To enable scanning of Windows images you'll have to configure more of the system to deploy a feed service and setup the proper drivers to collect vulnerability data for Windows.0
+To enable scanning of Windows images, you'll have to configure more of the system to deploy a feed service and setup the proper drivers to collect vulnerability data for Windows.

 See: [Enabling Windows]({{< ref "/docs/quickstart/enabling_windows" >}})

 ### Next Steps

-Now that you have Anchore Enterprise running, you can begin to learning more about Anchore Enterprise Architecture, Anchore Concepts and Anchore Usage.
+Now that you have Anchore Enterprise running, you can begin to learn more about Anchore Enterprise Architecture, Anchore Concepts, and Anchore Usage.

 - To learn more about Anchore Enterprise, go to [Overview]({{< ref "/docs/overview" >}})
 - To learn more about Anchore Concepts, go to [Concepts]({{< ref "/docs/overview/concepts" >}})